PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-18 05:09:59
+Last updated: 2024-04-18 05:10:38
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves